 |

-a trail ride in Gallatin during the Gopher Fest, drop by for a lunch at
+Take a trail ride on the back roads in Gallatin during the Gopher Fest,

-The Olde Gallatin Store, tour greenhouses and view the United States
+The Olde Gallatin Store.
+Tour greenhouses and view the United States

 largest greenhouse operations in New Summerfield, have lunch on a

-Saturday and attend a livestock auction, tour the Caddoan Mounds just
+Texas and tour the Caddoan Mounds just

-the Cherokee Civic Theater, or antique hunt, your treasure awaits you
+the Cherokee Civic Theater, or antique hunt, your treasure

+here.
+You just might not leave!
 As the old expression goes, the best things in life are free! |

 |